Top Ten Disney Animated Films

 6. The Hunchback of Notre Dame

-Interesting in that it's rare for Disney to tackle this kind of heavy, adult literature.
-However, I think they do it surprisingly well considering the grim nature of the source material.
+It's rare for Disney to tackle this kind of heavy, adult literature.
+However, I think they do it surprisingly well, considering the grim nature of the source material.

 Hunchback of Notre Dame takes place in medieval Paris.
 Quasimodo is a physically deformed man who has been forced to stay locked away in the bell tower of Notre Dame de Paris, a large and magnificently impressive cathedral.
 The animators did a lot of research and took great pains to show the church's beautiful architecture as it really looks.